-Administrative information about the AIP is stored within a combination of the Collection Management System (CMS), Object Metadata System (OMS) and as files within the AIP.
-Where administrative information is supplied as files within the SIP, these are stored within the '/admin/' and '/admin/project_metadata/' directories of the AIP (e.g. licence.pdf).
-Where appropriate
+7.0.1 Administrative information about the AIP is stored within a combination of the CMS16, OMS16 and as files within the AIP.

+7.0.2 Where administrative information is supplied as files within the SIP, these are stored within the '/admin/' and '/admin/project_metadata/' directories of the AIP (e.g. licence.pdf) and included within the collection record within the CMS.
+Where this documentation does not fit within the database structure is can also be 'attached' to the record.